plaid/react-native-plaid-link-sdk/example/README.md

 ### Configuring Link Tokens

-To set a link token, go to `example/components/HomeScreen.tsx` and replace `<INSERT TOKEN>` with your link token.
+To set a link token, go to `example/components/HomeScreen.tsx` and replace `<INSERT LINK TOKEN>` with your link token.

 Build the app again, reload (Command+R) if needed, and you should be good to go!